ncherric/Iliad-ReadtheDocs/docs/tutorial/merger.rst

    $ snakemake -p --use-conda --cores 1 --jobs 1 --snakefile workflow/mergerSub_Snakefile --default-resource=mem_mb=10000 --latency-wait 120

-However, there is a file included in the ``Iliad`` directory named - ``mergerSubmodule-snakemake.sh`` that will be useful in batch job submission.
+However, there is a file included in the ``Iliad`` directory named - ``mergerSub-snakemake.sh`` that will be useful in batch job submission.
 Below is an example snakemake workflow submission in SLURM job scheduler.
 Please read the shell variables at the top of the script and customize to your own paths and resource needs.

 .. code-block:: console

-   $ sbatch mergerSubmodule-snakemake.sh
+   $ sbatch mergerSub-snakemake.sh

 **Merger Submodule Rulegraph**